melmathari/Google-Maps-Scraper/README.md

 - Try broader search terms
 - Check that businesses exist for your query in that area

-**Getting blocked?**
-- Ensure residential proxy is enabled
+**Getting blocked or reviews not loading?**
+- Enable residential proxies (datacenter proxies are easily detected by Google)
-- Increase delay settings
+- Increase delay settings (`minDelay: 2`, `maxDelay: 5`)
 - Reduce batch size
+- Google may show "unusual activity" warnings — residential proxies solve this

 **Missing contact details?**
 - Enable `scrapeDetails: true`